My mdb file cannot be opened. With your software, I am able to fix it again.

 The best solution to prevent data loss is to backup your database regularly.
 Moreover, having a professional Access database recovery tool in hand is also very important, as you can use it to repair corrupt files as soon as possible.

 Is it possible to save the database in Access 95/97 format?

 Yes, please do as follows:

 - Click “Advanced Options” tab in the left panel.

 - Set “Output database format” to “MS Access 95/97 format”

 5. Repair the corrupt Access database.

-- You will get a fixed database in Access 95/97 format.
+- The fixed database will be saved in Access 95/97 format.